 As medical cannabis in the UK is currently only available privately, doctors must have suitable insurance.
 The GMC state that doctors working in private practice in the UK must have “adequate and appropriate insurance or indemnity arrangements in place covering the full scope of your medical practice”.
 This means that even if doctors are working privately within an NHS or health and social care body premises, they must still be covered.

 If you already have insurance in place, review the terms of your coverage.
 If you’re looking for insurance which covers medical cannabis prescriptions, read the Society’s insurance guide which includes links to insurance brokers with medical cannabis in their coverage.
-The Society has good links with Towergate Insurance who can organise cannabis cover for private doctors and clinics.

 9. Start seeing patients